+Hello Greatness, Millicent Miracle here.
+Today's post is my all-in-one exclusive sharing about the goodness of essential oils.
 I have been a fan of essential oils since I was a teenager.
 I like to think of essential oils “high concentrated plant essence” for remembrance.
-This post is my all-in-one exclusive sharing my knowledge about the goodness of essential oils.
-Once you start diving into how to guides or just going to a local store that carries essential oils, you will find how many have high anti-fungal, antibacterial and antivirus properties.
-Probably why EO is increasingly popular in household cleaning regimens.
-Oils that are best for cleaning are: Lemon, grapefruit, eucalyptus, peppermint, tea tree, lavender, and rosemary.
-I will share more including how-to and recipes throughout this post.
+Once you start diving into how-to guides or just going to a local store that carries essential oils, you will find that many contain purifying, germ destroying and cleansing properties.
+Here are my top seven essential oils that I use around the home and work studio.

 The difference between essential oils and fragrance oils

 I must quickly add that fragrance oils are NOT essential oils.
 I do not want any confusion.
 If you see a product and it also says “fragrance” or “perfume” it is NOT natural, it is synthetic.
 Essential oils are all natural, grown organically using different parts of the plant and CANNOT be patented.
 Essential oils is extracted from plants through methods such as, steam and water distillation, expression and solvent extraction.
 Essential oils have therapeutic properties and once absorbed into the skin, quickly provides benefits to the body.
 For instance, my soaps, body butter and upcoming bath products offered in the shop are vegan, all natural with no animal by-products and scented with therapeutic grade essential oils.